ENicholeD/Portfolio/README.md

 ## Setup Instructions

-* type in magpiemortician.github.io/Portfolio into your browser
+* type in https://magpiemortician.github.io/Portfolio/ into your browser
-* read the contents of the page, and click the links provided
+* read the contents of the page
+* click the links provided
 * close the webpage

 ## Known Bugs